SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 But if you provide a setter clause, you must also provide a getter clause.

 The *setter name* and enclosing parentheses is optional.
-If you provide a setter name, it is used as the name of the parameter to the setter.
+If you provide a setter name, it's used as the name of the parameter to the setter.
 If you don't provide a setter name, the default parameter name to the setter is ``newValue``, as described in :ref:`Properties_ShorthandSetterDeclaration`.